domdus/directus-extension-streaming-video-player/README.md

 ### Directus Files

-Use this interface on file fields to play uploaded video files:
+Use this interface on file fields to play uploaded video files in **collection item detail view**:

 1. Go to your collection settings
 2. Select a file field (UUID type)
 3. Set the interface to **Streaming Video Player**
 4. In collection item view: Upload or select video file

-The player supports MP4 and other standard video formats.
+The player will now play the standard video source file.
+If you have a custom string field in `directus_files` with an additional stream link to your source file, you can configure this in **Stream Link Field Name** and the player will use the relational file stream instead of the source file.

 ### File Module Integration

-When applied to a custom string field in `directus_files`, this extension will replace the default video player in the file detail page and prefer playing the HLS or DASH stream:
+When applied directly on a custom string field in `directus_files`, this extension will replace the default video player in the **file lib detail view** and prefer playing the HLS or DASH stream:

 1. Add a string field to `directus_files` (e.g., `stream_link`)
 2. Set the interface to **Streaming Video Player**